Help with an Eating Disorder

 People who suffer from anorexia nervosa deliberately attempt to lose weight through self-starvation.
-Even though they may be extremely underweight, they see themselves as “fat” or are disgusted with their body image, deny any problem with their eating habits and will resist any efforts made to get them to eat or return to a more health weight.
+Even though they may be extremely underweight, they see themselves as “fat” or are disgusted with their body image, deny any problem with their eating habits and will resist any efforts made to get them to eat or return to a more healthy weight.

 People who suffer from bulimia engage in frequent, often daily, binge eating where they eat very large amounts of food, most likely in secret.
 They will then try to counteract the binge by purging, which may involve self-induced vomiting, use of laxatives or prolonged fasting and exercise.

 While many people with anorexia nervosa or bulimia deny having a problem and are reluctant to seek help, the disorder often comes to the attention of friends and family.
 A direct, caring and nonjudgmental expression of concern about their health by friends and family is often a vital first step in enabling people with eating disorders to seek appropriate treatment.